luke015/Quiz_app/AUTHENTICATION.md

    - A random 32-byte session token is generated
    - The token is hashed using bcrypt with salt (10 rounds)
    - The hashed token is stored in server memory
-   - The unhashed token is sent to the client
+   - The unhashed token is set as an httpOnly cookie on the client
-   - Sessions expire after 24 hours
+   - Sessions and cookies both expire after 24 hours
 3. **Token Verification**: On each protected request:
+   - The token is read from the httpOnly cookie
-   - The bearer token is compared against stored hashed tokens using bcrypt
+   - The cookie token is compared against stored hashed tokens using bcrypt
    - Expired sessions are automatically cleaned up
    - Invalid tokens are rejected with 403 error
 4. **Protected Endpoints**: